Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Conclusion and Future Work

 \section{Conclusion and Future Work}

+\paragraph{\textbf{Future work.}} An important next step is to move from passive documentation assessment to more proactive workflow support.
+One direction is to assist authors by structuring existing project documentation into CRAI-MCF-aligned templates while preserving verifiable evidence links.
+Another is to make the framework more adaptive over time: as large volumes of README files, model cards, and related documentation continue to accumulate, documentation trends may reveal newly salient parameters and shifting reporting priorities across the ecosystem.
+Incorporating such signals could help future versions of CRAI-MCF evolve from a fixed template into a continuously updated documentation framework that remains aligned with emerging industrial practice.
+A further step is to integrate sufficiency checks into CI/CD and software supply-chain artifacts (e.g., SBOMs and registries), so that documentation quality becomes a built-in property of software delivery rather than an afterthought.

 \paragraph{\textbf{Conclusion.}} CRAI-MCF reframes narrative model cards as an auditable, eight-module hierarchy of 217 atomic parameters with priors and baselines.
-Evidence from a coverage diagnostic and a practitioner study shows clearer technical–governance ownership, rigorous like-for-like review, and a mean $\sim$38\% prose reduction under information parity—without loss of facts.
-Practitioners strongly preferred CRAI--MCF for rapid comprehension and consultation, indicating lower cognitive load and smoother review flows.
+Evidence from a coverage diagnostic and a pilot practitioner study suggests clearer technical-governance ownership, more structured like-for-like review, and a mean $\sim$38\% prose reduction under information parity without loss of facts.
+In the pilot study, practitioners strongly preferred CRAI-MCF for rapid comprehension and consultation, providing initial evidence of lower perceived cognitive load and smoother review flows.
 In practice, adoption is lightweight: \emph{map} existing materials to the grid, reach \emph{module baselines} using high-prior fields, attach \emph{verifiable evidence}, and \emph{gate} releases when sufficiency falls.

-\paragraph{\textbf{Future work.}} A key next step is to move from passive documentation checks to proactive support, where CRAI--MCF automatically recommends or pre-fills templates from existing project artifacts.
-Such automation would further reduce authoring pressure while ensuring that evidence fields remain verifiable and auditable.
-In addition, integrating sufficiency checks into CI/CD and supply-chain artefacts (e.g., SBOMs, registries) will test how far documentation quality can become a built-in property of software delivery rather than an afterthought.